Desierto de los Leones National Park: Flora

 Plant life is mostly dominated by pines, oyamel firs and holm oaks which are surrounded by meadows.
 Due to forest fires, new tree species were introduced in the park as a measure of reforestation; the original species that stands out in most zones is the pinus patula which can be found in small populations.

 One of the main problems the park faces, is the appearance of the bark beetle, a 3 mm insect that attacks pines.
 This insect causes plagues in forests by attacking trees that were damaged by fire or lightning strikes, then it starts reproducing itself and attacks healthy trees.

 There have been 16 forest fires in the last 8 years that affected an average of 0.8 hectares of woods, although the biggest one was in 1998, which caused the loss of more than 500 hectares.

 Mycology

 Within Desierto de los Leones, approximately 102 species of fungi can be found.
 These species belong to the Ascomycota division, which is broken down in 6 different families and 47 types of Basidiomycota that have 22 families.
-Moreover, the division that has a major diversity of fungi is the Tricholomataceae that counts with 18 species, followed by 10 species of Polyporaceae, 8 species of Amanitaceae, 7 species of Boletaceae, 6 species of Morchellaceae and 6 species of Pezizaceae.
+Moreover, the division that has the most diversity of fungi is the Tricholomataceae, that has 18 species, followed by 10 species of Polyporaceae, 8 species of Amanitaceae, 7 species of Boletaceae, 6 species of Morchellaceae and 6 species of Pezizaceae.

 The fungi in the region are either edible or poisonous, and every single one of them are of vital importance to the forest.
 Some of the edible species of fungi are Amanita caesarea, Boletus edulis and Lactarius deliciosus.
 Found among the poisonous species are Amanita gematta, Amanita muscaria and Amanita pantherina.

 Furthermore, there are 7 species that are endangered: